bfabricius/howl/README.md

 	$ ./howl test osx/mac-test-armgcc
 	$ ./howl test osx/mac-test-firmwaresender

-Should your tests be successfull you can go ahead and try compiling your first patch
+Should your tests be successfull you can go ahead and try compiling and run your first patch.
+With your OWL device connected, run

-	$ ./howl compile --language=cpp patches/cpp/GainPatch.hpp
+	$ ./howl build --name=Gain --lang=cpp --run cpp/GainPatch.hpp

 Once compilation is done you should get a confirmation.
 Power down Howl by running